spring-attic/spring-interop-samples/readme.md

 Launch Sample Applications (Java and .NET)
 ------------------------------------------

-The following .NET and Java application(s) must be running for the sample to function properly:
+Once the vFabric components are installed/configured properly, the following .NET and Java application(s) must be running for the sample to function properly:

 * Java Server App
 * .NET Windows Forms Client App